es-progress/zephyr/docs/customize.md

 ## Execute modules

-Executing a module is simple as this:
+Executing a module is as simple as this:

 ```
 zephyrctl customize PROFILE [MODULE]...